 - flow_package_auxiliary_name-keyword to specify the name of an auxiliary variable in the corresponding flow package.
 If specified, then the simulated concentrations from this advanced transport package will be copied into the auxiliary variable specified with this name.
 Note that the flow package must have an auxiliary variable with this name or the program will terminate with an error.
 If the flows for this advanced transport package are read from a file, then this option will have no effect. - BOUNDNAMES-keyword to indicate that boundary names may be provided with the list of unsaturated zone flow cells. - PRINT_INPUT-keyword to indicate that the list of unsaturated zone flow information will be written to the listing file immediately after it is read. - PRINT_CONCENTRATION-keyword to indicate that the list of UZF cell concentration will be printed to the listing file for every stress period in which "CONCENTRATION PRINT" is specified in Output Control.
-If there is no Output Control option and PRINT_CONCENTRATION is specified, then concentration are printed for the last time step of each stress period. - PRINT_FLOWS-keyword to indicate that the list of unsaturated zone flow rates will be printed to the listing file for every stress period time step in which "BUDGET PRINT" is specified in Output Control.
-If there is no Output Control option and "PRINT_FLOWS" is specified, then flow rates are printed for the last time step of each stress period. - SAVE_FLOWS-keyword to indicate that unsaturated zone flow terms will be written to the file specified with "BUDGET FILEOUT" in Output Control. - CONCENTRATION-keyword to specify that record corresponds to concentration. - concfile-name of the binary output file to write concentration information. - BUDGET-keyword to specify that record corresponds to the budget. - FILEOUT-keyword to specify that an output filename is expected next. - budgetfile-name of the binary output file to write budget information. - BUDGETCSV-keyword to specify that record corresponds to the budget CSV. - budgetcsvfile-name of the comma-separated value (CSV) output file to write budget summary information.
-A budget summary record will be written to this file for each time step of the simulation. - TS6-keyword to specify that record corresponds to a time-series file. - FILEIN-keyword to specify that an input filename is expected next. - ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
-See the "Time-Variable Input" section for instructions on using the time-series capability. - OBS6-keyword to specify that record corresponds to an observations file. - obs6_filename-name of input file to define observations for the UZT package.
+If there is no Output Control option and PRINT CONCENTRATION is specified, then concentration are printed for the last time step of each stress period. - PRINT_FLOWS-keyword to indicate that the list of unsaturated zone flow rates will be printed to the listing file for every stress period time step in which "BUDGET PRINT" is specified in Output Control.
+If there is no Output Control option and "PRINT_FLOWS" is specified, then flow rates are printed for the last time step of each stress period. - SAVE_FLOWS-keyword to indicate that unsaturated zone flow terms will be written to the file specified with "BUDGET FILEOUT" in Output Control.

+CONCENTRATION-keyword to specify that record corresponds to concentration.

+concfile-name of the binary output file to write concentration information.

+budgetfile-name of the binary output file to write budget information.

+BUDGETCSV-keyword to specify that record corresponds to the budget CSV.

+budgetcsvfile-name of the comma-separated value (CSV) output file to write budget summary information.
+A budget summary record will be written to this file for each time step of the simulation.

+ts6_filename-defines a time-series file defining time series that can be used to assign time-varying values.
+See the "Time-Variable Input" section for instructions on using the time-series capability.

+OBS6-keyword to specify that record corresponds to an observations file.

+obs6_filename-name of input file to define observations for the UZT package.
 See the "Observation utility" section for instructions for preparing observation input files.
-Tables 32 and 33 lists observation type(s) supported by the UZT package.
+Tables 34 and 35 lists observation type(s) supported by the UZT package.